basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

   recourse to Riak clients.
 * Some special usecases -- [[Strong Consistency|Managing Strong Consistency]],
-  [[Data Types|Using Data Types]], and [[Write Once Buckets]] -- are only available through bucket properties, or bucket types.
+  [[Data Types|Using Data Types]], and [[Write Once Buckets]] -- are only available through bucket properties or bucket types.

 For these reasons, we recommend _always_ using bucket types in versions of Riak 2.0 and later.